The Australian NGO Cooperation Program (ANCP) - fact sheet 2022-23

 The ANCP is a unique global program and DFAT's key partnership with Australian Non-Government Organisations (NGOs).
 Established in 1974, the ANCP provides funding to accredited Australian NGOs to implement projects consistent with the goals of Australia’s development program.
 ANCP NGOs contribute their own funds – raised from the Australian community – to their ANCP projects.
 In any given year, ANCP NGOs deliver around 400 projects in around 50 countries.
 The range of sectors include education, health, food security and civil society strengthening.
 Cross-cutting issues such as gender equality, disability inclusion and environment are addressed.
 The program is managed by the NGO Program and Partnerships Section in DFAT.

-- $132.8 million in grants to NGOs + additional $35.9 million forecasted in NGO contributions
+- $143 million in grants available to NGOs + additional $43.8 million forecast in NGO contributions

 - Over 4.8 million people expected to benefit